ReactiveHTML/rimmel/README.md

 [The Collection](https://stackblitz.com/@dariomannu/collections/rimmel-js-experiments) 🧞 Stream-Oriented programming examples using Rimmel.

+### Recipes
+How to do stream-oriented this and that

+[Drag'n'Drop](https://stackblitz.com/orgs/github/ReactiveHTML/collections/drad-and-drop) Several different ways to implement drag'n'drop

+[Fetching Data](https://stackblitz.com/orgs/github/ReactiveHTML/collections/fetching-data) Connecting to REST APIs

+[UI Components](https://stackblitz.com/orgs/github/ReactiveHTML/collections/ui-components) How streams make it simpler to manage any sort of UI component

+[Dialog Boxes](https://stackblitz.com/orgs/github/ReactiveHTML/collections/dialog-boxes) From popups to login boxes and forms

+[Observable Types](https://stackblitz.com/orgs/github/ReactiveHTML/collections/observable-types) When lists are involved, consider this

 ### Experiments
 This is the cutting-edge of what you can do with Rimmel, still being refined here and there, but will show you where things are going and maybe give you some inspiration.